dziegel/cpp_event_framework/README.md

 - Logging support (state entry/exit/handler events)
 - States have names for logging (and an ostream operator<<)
 - Statemachines have names for logging (and an ostream operator<<)
+- A statemachine generator is available, see [Statemachine Generation](#statemachine-generation)

 ## Introduction to events